 GPO functions listed within the 'Functions' pop-up, are all specific to console functions.
-'Fader On' and 'Fader Open' functions are I/O port specific, i.e. if you connect a GPO to a port's 'Fader Open', that GPO will stay connected to that port's Fader Open even if the port is moved to a different fader.
+'Fader On' and 'Fader Open' functions are I/O port specific, i.e. if the user connects a GPO to a port's 'Fader Open', that GPO will stay connected to that port's Fader Open even if the port is moved to a different fader.